Slideshow Pictures: Children's Health -- Top Reasons Your Child Can't Sleep

 No. 4: Separation Anxiety

-Doing the same things each night before bed helps your child recognize the change from being awake to being asleep.
-Create an age-appropriate, relaxing bedtime routine that includes events like a bath, story time, a light snack, then lights out.
-The routine should be the same each night and should always end in your child's room.
-Experts suggest you start a routine by the time your baby is 4 months old.
+Doing the same things each night before bed helps your child know it's time to sleep.
+Create a bedtime routine to wind down and relax.
+For instance, each night your child gets a bath, listens to you read them a story, has a snack, and then it's lights out.
+Do the same routine every night and always end in your child's room.
+It's best to start a routine early, by 4 months.